lumusitech/backend-nest-testing-teslo-shop-api-example/README.md

 ---

-This section is the final unit testing section before moving on to E2E.
-It's relatively complex because we'll be testing objects with many dependencies.
+The third section will be relatively complex because we'll be testing objects with many dependencies.
 While these come in as injections, we still need to prepare mock objects that let us simulate various scenarios.

 Specifically, we'll cover: